- Grand Canyon University - Online Criminal Justice Degrees

 - Saint Joseph's University - Online Master of Science in Criminal Justice

-Interested in a career in law enforcement or the justice system, but not interested in investing your time or money into a bachelor’s degree?
+Interested in learning about law enforcement and the justice system, but not quite ready to commit to earning a full bachelor’s degree?
 Consider an online associate’s degree in criminal justice.

 Why You Should Earn a Criminal Justice Associate’s Degree Online

 Is an online criminal justice associate’s degree the right path for you?
 You may want to choose this degree if you are:

 - Seeking an entry-level job with the police, the courts, corrections or private security

 - Planning to complete a bachelor’s degree in criminal justice in the future

 - Employed in another field, such as education or social services, and looking for an added qualification

 Most law enforcement agencies now wish to see evidence of college education as a condition of employment.
 Check first to see whether an associate’s degree will suffice.